 The original commission members were Bill Hasenwinkle, Arlys Arnold, Terry Folkerts, Karen Priebe and Gladys Wessels.
 Since the establishment of the commission, resignations have been accepted from Arlys Arnold due to relocation, Bill Hasenwinkle and Beth Roths because of medical reasons, and Karen Priebe.
 Bill Arnold, Gloria Hasenwinkle and Theresa Crotty have been appointed to fill the vacant positions.
 The five member commission have appointed LaVern Velau to be the museum historian.

-To supplement the operation expenses, the museum commission has applied for and received grants from COMMUNICATIONS 1 NETWORK for the purchase of a vacuum cleaner, COMMUNICATIONS 1 NETWORK and IOWA NETWORK SERVICES for the purchase of a security system and the HANCOCK COUNTY FOUNDATION for a computer.
+To supplement the operation expenses, the museum commission has applied for and received grants from COMMUNICATIONS 1 NETWORK for the purchase of a vacuum cleaner, COMMUNICATIONS 1 NETWORK and IOWA NETWORK SERVICES (now Aureon) for the purchase of a security system and the HANCOCK COUNTY FOUNDATION for a computer.
 Donations have also been received from KHS alumni classes for the construction of display cases for KHS trophies, also from past and present Klemme area residents for the purchase of display cabinets and shelving, cleaning supplies and storage units.

 Since receiving the house, there have been many many volunteer hours of sorting through boxes, shelves, closets and stacks of items; determining what is to be saved and what is to be sold or disposed of, washing and cleaning the various items to be displayed, combining the same type of items at one location which were found throughout the house, determining the historical value and significance of items, general cleaning of the rooms and work areas and setting up new display shelves and areas.